 With climate change warming the Earth up to two to four degrees Celsius by the late 2040s, many parts of South America simply won’t have enough rainfall and water to grow enough food for its population.
 On top of that, some staple crops simply won’t grow at these elevated temperatures.

 It may surprise people to know that many South American countries are leaders in green energy.
-Brazil, for example, has one of the greenest energy production mixes in the world, generating over 75 per cent of its power from hydroelectric plants.
-But as the region begins to face increasing and permanent droughts, there’s the potential for devastating power disruptions (both brownouts and blackouts) to become a common issue throughout the year.
-The drought would also hurt the country’s sugar cane yields, which will in turn increase the price of ethanol for the country’s flex-fuel car fleet (assuming the country doesn’t switch to electric vehicles by then).
+Brazil, for example, has one of the greenest energy production mixes in the world, generating over 75 percent of its power from hydroelectric plants.
+But as the region begins to face increasing and permanent droughts, the potential for devastating power disruptions (both brownouts and blackouts) may increase throughout the year.
+This prolonged drought would also hurt the country's sugarcane yields, which will increase the price of ethanol for the country's flex-fuel car fleet (assuming the country doesn't switch to electric vehicles by then).

 Rise of autocrats

-The shortage of water, food, and energy across South America is a recipe for civil unrest and revolution.
-Depending on who’s in power, some poorer governments may fall into a failed state status, while others might use their militaries to take emergency command and maintain order through a permanent martial law.
-Countries that can afford the aforementioned resources (particularly those whose climates aren’t too adversely affected, namely Brazil and Argentina) will probably hold on to some semblance of democracy, while actively defending their borders and resources from the more desperate and militarized northern neighbors.
+Longer term, the decline in water, food, and energy security across South America, just as the continent's population grows from 430 million in 2018 to nearly 500 million by 2040, is a recipe for civil unrest and revolution.
+More impoverished governments may fall into a failed state status, while others might use their militaries to maintain order through a permanent state of martial law.
+Countries that experience more moderate climate change effects, like Brazil and Argentina, may hold on to some semblance of democracy, but will also have to heighten their border defenses against floods of climate refugees or less fortunate but militarized northern neighbors.

-On the flip side, this fall to authoritarianism may be avoided depending on how integrated the South American nations become through institutions like UNASUR.
-Should they agree to collaborative sharing of continental water resources, as well as shared investment in a new continent-wide network of integrated transportation and renewable energy infrastructure, South American states may successfully collaborate through this troubled period.
+An alternate scenario is possible depending on how integrated the South American nations become over the next two decades through institutions like UNASUR and others.
+Should South American countries agree to collaborative sharing of continental water resources, as well as shared investment in a new continent-wide network of integrated transportation and renewable energy infrastructure, South American states may successfully maintain stability during the adaptation period to future climate conditions.

 Reasons for hope